 Nicolas Cage, when speaking with Access Hollywood, gave his reasoning for why he didn’t end up with the role.
 “I wasn’t quote ‘dropped’ from the movie.
 I resigned because I didn’t think I had enough time to achieve the look of the wrestler who was on steroids, which I would never do.”

 Nicolas mentioned that he actually called Mickey when he was first given the script, to ask for the actor’s blessing.

 “The movie was written for Mickey,” Cage explained.
 “And, for whatever reason, they couldn’t get the financing for the movie back then.”

 #9 – Life After The Wrestler

-“I had pretty much sworn to myself that after The Wrestler I wouldn’t attach myself to another wrestling film,” Evan Ginzburg admits in an editorial on our site back in 2018.
+“I had pretty much sworn to myself that after The Wrestler, I wouldn’t attach myself to another wrestling film,” Evan Ginzburg admitted in an editorial on our site back in 2018.
 “Mickey Rourke’s performance was iconic.
 There were Oscar nominations, critical acclaim, and a standing ovation at a sold-out New York Film Festival at Lincoln Center.
 How could anything top that?”